charukiewicz/charukiewicz/resume.md

 * Created live information data feed capable of displaying nation-wide user activity in real time
 * Developed and implemented data collection algorithms to collect user data for subsequent analysis
 * Researched and developed methods of to provide incentives for users; wrote report and presented findings to colleagues and management staff
-* Rapidly adapted to new project requirements to meet clients' needs
+* Rapidly adapted to new project requirements to meet client needs

 **Illini Emergency Medical Services** <span class="fr">Champaign, IL</span><br>
 *EMT-Basic* <span class="fr">Sept 2012 - May 2014</span>